 I often found it difficult to keep myself out of stories because I always made strong connections with my sources.
 When it comes to interior design, designers get to make it personal.
 Decorating a home is so intimate that it’s necessary to know and understand your client and participate in the whole experience in order to do a good job.

 Even though I’m definitely not running off to work for CBC or the write for The Globe, I’m so grateful that I chose to pursue journalism.
 Scattered in between interviews and assignments I found a place that showed me the value in storytelling and gave me the skills to go out in the world and tell those stories in the way I see fit.
-For me, it might be arranging a bookcase in a way that starts a conversation about travel or showcasing a piece of art that was found at the back of antique market.
+For me, it might be arranging a bookcase in a way that starts a conversation about travel or showcasing a piece of art that was found at the back of an antique market.
 Either way, I can’t wait to get started.